 EMDR

-EMDR or Eye Movement Desensitization and Reprocessing Therapy, is a modality that uses bilateral stimulation to calm the nervous system while a person processes a memory, a disturbing thought, or a disturbing emotion.
-Bilateral stimulation, which stimulates both the left and right sides of the brain, can be tactile (holding a vibrating device in each hand), auditory, or visual in nature.
+EMDR (Eye Movement Desensitization and Reprocessing Therapy) is a modality that utilizes bilateral stimulation to calm the nervous system while a person processes a disturbing memory, thought, or emotion.
+Bilateral stimulation, which activates both the left and right sides of the brain, can be tactile (holding a vibrating device in each hand), auditory, or visual in nature.
 Similar to the way REM sleep helps our brains process learning and life events, EMDR allows a client to more calmly process traumatic events than in talk therapy alone.
-Unlike with REM sleep, during EMDR a client is guided to stop and start in intervals, which allows the person to process difficult moments at a comfortable pace and with therapeutic intervention as needed.
-This can lead more complete, adaptive processing of trauma.
+During EMDR, a client is guided to stop and start in intervals, which allows the person to process difficult moments at a comfortable pace and with therapeutic intervention as needed.
+This leads to more complete and adaptive processing of trauma.

 I work primarily from an EMDR framework, which posits that many of our present difficulties come from unprocessed past events and connected beliefs about self.
 This framework explores one’s thoughts, emotions, and body sensations in a comprehensive way.